arehtunde/JS-practice-projects/README.md

 # JS-practice-projects

-### Sidebar
+### Modal

-Project to show responsive sidebar menu
+Project to show how to make modals with dialog tag